 While testosterone is more prevalent in men than women, most exercise - especially strength training - relies on and interacts with it.

-Multiple studies have revealed the fact that regular exercise can boost testosterone in human body.
+Multiple studies have revealed the fact that regular exercise can boost testosterone in the human body.

 Simple workouts like sprinting, weight lifting, reps, bench-presses etc have significant effect in increasing testosterone levels.

-Proper exercise and routine workouts boosts your metabolism.
+Proper exercise and routine workouts boost your metabolism.
 This allows you to burn more fat passively and shed those extra kilos.

 Regular exercise can boost the secretion of ketones, which are hormones that help signal hunger and regulate appetite.